 You can get an easy introduction to Polish or just consolidate your basic knowledge with the beginner’s course.
 Following the course step-by-step you can quickly gain an understanding of the most important ideas, and you can learn up to an advanced beginner’s level of learning.
 In each of the Beginner’s Courses, one of the seven cases in Polish is introduced and the previous cases are strengthened.

-A simple introduction to making yourself understood: learn the Russian alphabet and how you can enter the Russian alphabet in Babbel.
-Learn how to greet people and introduce yourself, ask others how they are, where they're from, and say how you are and where you come from.
+The starting point to make yourself understood: learn how to greet people in Polish and introduce yourself, ask others how they are and where they come from and tell them how you are and where you come from.
 Learn the names of some typical Polish dishes and how to order food and drinks.
-You'll be led step-by-step through the alphabet, vocabulary, grammar and pronunciation.
-It's a literacy course with important basic vocabulary, and is based on a beginner's level of language learning.
+You'll be led step by step through vocabulary, grammar and pronunciation.
+This course is based on a beginner's level of language learning.
 Here you will learn the nominative case.

 The next steps: talk about nationality and family, and say what your job is.
 Learn how to shop at the market, how to dictate your phone number and how to describe the character of other people.
 This course is based on a beginner's level of language learning, and you will learn the instrumental case.

 With Beginner's Course 3, you will expand your vocabulary in various different topics such as language proficiency, age, eating habits and clothes.
 In the dialogues you will learn the practical application and rules of Polish in many different everyday situations.
 This course is based on a beginner's level of language learning, and here the accusative case is introduced.